ciodar/deep-compression/README.md

 ```

 ### Sensitivity analysis

 ```sh
 $ python sensitivity.py -r path-to-checkpoint/checkpoint.ckpt
 ```

+## Models
+[models](models) folder contains the implementation of the following models:

+- LeNet-300 from the original LeNet [paper](http://vision.stanford.edu/cs598_spring07/papers/Lecun98.pdf)
+- LeNet-5, in a modified, larger version which follows the one in the Deep Compression [paper](https://arxiv.org/abs/1510.00149)
+- AlexNet, which follows the Caffe implementation available the author's [repository](https://github.com/songhan/Deep-Compression-AlexNet)
+- VGG-16

 ## Pruning
 Pruning is implemented as a callback, called during training by Pytorch Lightning's [Trainer](https://lightning.ai/docs/pytorch/latest/common/trainer.html).